-- 2. Connect a fully charged battery pack to the XL-5. - 3.
+- 2. Connect a fully charged battery pack to the XI -5. - 3.
 Turn on the transmitter (with the throttle at neutral). - 4.
 Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
 Release the button. - 5.
 When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 6.
-When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 7.
-When the LED blinks GREEN ONCE, programming is complete.
+When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - is complete.
 The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the XL-5 is on and at neutral (D).